ucgmsim/Vs30/server/data/README.md

 <img src="img/extrusion.png">

 ## Step 5: Update references
-The layers in the map you create have IDs (names) and these should be updated in the Javascript `map.js` such as `ID_GEOCAT.
+The layers in the map you create have IDs (names) and these should be updated in the Javascript `map.js` such as `ID_GEOCAT`.
 These are also used in the template `index.html`.
 Also the map itself has a style ID which should be updated in the Javascript and HTML.

 Make sure to update the accessToken to one from your account (Javascript).